bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 Implementations may wish to support auth classes and related auth logic that explicitly denies permissions against resources.
 In these cases, a matching "deny" class takes precedent over an "allow" class.

+### Storage Backend Delete permission

+This Application Note only makes use of Read and Write permissions on Storage Backends.
+Implementations may wish to additionally support specific Delete permissions on Storage Backends.
+This permission would allow/deny deletion of Flows/Segments/Object Instances on specific Storage Backends, even if they have Delete permissions on the given resource.
+This mode of operation may be useful for use cases such as Records of Transmission, or archive copies of Flows.

 ## Where to Enforce Authorisation